DUNE/p3s/README.md

 ### Pairing Jobs to Data
-Setting the environment variables to supply information about I/O is preferred due to flexibility of such method.
+Setting the environment variables to supply information about I/O is preferred due to flexibility of such method.Dependencies between interfaces of jobs in a workflow need to be minimized.

-Dependencies between interfaces of jobs in a workflow need to be minimized.
+Once a WF is defined (based on a DAG), so are dataset characteristics (i.e. file names) in each edge of the graph.
+At this point the environment of each node can be updated to include references to file, via environment variables.

 ## Phased development